iZettle/sdk-android/README.md

 User.AuthState.LoggedIn has `info` object with usable fields.

-* `publicName` - public company or merchant public name
+* `publicName`.
+The public company or merchant public name.
-* `imageUrl` - profile image in small, medium and large size
+* `imageUrl`.
+The profile image in small, medium and large size.
-* `userId` - unique user id. can be used to join iZettle user and your data for it
+* `userId`.
+The unique user ID.
+Can be used to join iZettle user and your data for it.
-* `organizationId` - unique organisation id
+* `organizationId`.
+The unique organisation ID.
-* `timeZone` - merchant time zone
+* `timeZone`.
+The merchant time zone.
-* `country` - merchant country
+* `country`.
+The merchant country.
-* `currency` - currency used for all payments & refunds
+* `currency`.
+The currency used for all payments and refunds.

 Authorizing a user is simple.
 Just call login method from your Activity and provide a toolbar color compatible with your color theme.